nikini/iceberg/README.md

 The options for the watch are:

 ```
  -h,  --help                outputs the usage information
  -e,  --exclude <packages>  what packages to exclude (separated by comma)
  -s,  --single              if included, it will run once and exit
+ --silent                   this flag will hide OS notifications
 ```

 #### Examples